CodingForProduct/metrotourist/README.md

 First time tourist to Los Angeles
 She’s heard of sites she wants to see but doesn’t want to miss something she does not know about.
 She’s heard about the traffic problems and would prefer not to drive in unknown territory.
-She’s traveling on a budget and doesn’t want to pay for rental car, taxi/uber, parking fees when avoidable.
+She’s traveling on a budget and wants to avoid fees for rental car, taxi/uber, and parking.
-She can see find locations and directions on Google Maps Google Maps, but doesn’t want to figure out how to connect multiple destinations and times.
+She can find locations and directions on Google Maps Google Maps, but doesn’t want to figure out how to connect multiple destinations and times.
 ```
 | Inga's Story | Motivation |
 | --- | --- |